Apr 18, 2024

 Clubs, Societies, and Organizations

 Involvement in campus clubs provides a chance to connect with other students who share a common interest while exercising skills important to lifelong learning that may or may not be covered in the classroom.
 Depending on a club’s purpose, its members may participate together in social events, local charity work, or other group activities.
 At SUNY Broome Community College, a wide array of clubs and organizations are available to all students.
-From the Photography Club, and Unity in Pride to the International Student Organization and Speakers of the House, we have clubs for just about everyone.
+Check out The Swarm for a list of all the clubs we have to offer!

 Many organizations on campus are part of national organizations, either as student chapters of professional societies, service organizations, or honor societies.
 Club activity varies from year to year depending on student interest, with new clubs developing around new pursuits.
-View clubs, their latest news, and what they have to offer on SUNY Broome Community College’s online student engagement network, The Swarm.
+View clubs, their latest news, and what they have to offer on SUNY Broome Community College’s online student engagement network.

 The Student Assembly

 The Student Assembly at SUNY Broome Community College represents the collective students’ voice on campus.
 In addition to providing input on club activities, social events, and programming, Student Assembly members discuss issues concerning campus life, review student-related campus policies, and sit alongside faculty and staff on college committees charged with making recommendations to College administration.
-Student Assembly representatives sit on the three other Shared Governance Bodies: College Assembly, the Council for Academic Issues, and the Council for Operational Issues.
+Student Assembly representatives sit on the two other Shared Governance Bodies: College Senate and Faculty Senate.
 One Student Assembly member also serves as the Student Trustee on the SUNY Broome Community College Board of Trustees and votes on all items brought forth to that group.
 For information on running for a position in the Student Assembly, contact Student Activities (SB-104; +(607) 778-5540).

 Performing and Fine Arts